Habbie/hello-dns/auth.md

 two digits indicating updates over the day.
 This serial number is used for replication purposes, as are the following 3 numbers.

-Zones are hosted on 'masters`.
+Zones are hosted on 'masters'.
 Meanwhile, 'slave' servers poll the master for updates, and pull down a new zone if they see new contents, as noted by an increase in serial number.